Jan. 16 marks 40th anniversary of major ASTF milestone

 |0

 This work, Jan.
-16 marks 40th anniversary of major ASTF milestone [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+16 marks 40th anniversary of major ASTF milestone, by Bradley Hicks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.